AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/adguard-browser-extension.md

 ## Features

+Here are outlined the main features and settings available in the AdGuard Browser Extension.

 [Features](/adguard-browser-extension/features/features.md)

 ## Availability

+In this article, you'll learn about the supported browsers and platforms where the extension can be installed.

 [Availability](/adguard-browser-extension/availability.md)

 ## Installation

+The article explains how to install the AdGuard Browser Extension on various supported browsers.

 [Installation](/adguard-browser-extension/installation.md)

 ## Compatibility with the standalone app

+The article explains the compatibility of the AdGuard Browser Extension with the desktop app.

 [Compatibility with the standalone app](adguard-browser-extension/compatibility.md)

 ## AdGuard Browser Extension for Chrome MV3

+This article discusses the AdGuard browser extension for Chrome, which is compatible with the Manifest V3 API, and how it differs from the browser extension based on Manifest V2.

 [AdGuard Browser Extension for Chrome MV3](/adguard-browser-extension/mv3-version/)